hyperledger/fabric-private-chaincode/README.md

 ### Overview

-This lab extends a Fabric peer with the following components: A chaincode enclave that executes a particular chaincode, running inside SGX.
+This project extends a Fabric peer with the following components: A chaincode enclave that executes a particular chaincode, running inside SGX.
 In the untrusted part of the peer, an enclave registry maintains the identities of all chaincode enclaves and an enclave transaction validator